yaskyj/data-visualization/README.md

 * [data/school.xlsx](https://github.com/yaskyj/data-visualization/blob/master/data/school.xlsx) - original average years in school for men 25 to 34 years old from Gapminder.org

 ## Summary
-This visualization shows the average years in school by country against the national GDP in USD adjusted for inflation
+This visualization shows the average years in school by country against the national GDP in USD adjusted for inflation.
+These features are shown by year and the bubble points on the chart are sized by the population.
 ## Design

 ## Feedback